 The air conditioner’s evaporator coil cools the warm air that passes over it by absorbing the heat and moisture present in the air.
 Hence, as a result, water droplets form.

-Take note: It’s not like that your system is producing water.
+Take note: It’s not like your system is producing water.
 On the contrary, they collect it from your surroundings and condense it inside them.
 Later, these water droplets are ejected through a drain line directly out of your home.

 Dew on the Grass